 Upon arrival to the breezy thatched roof lobby with stamped concrete floors, you immediately forget about the less–than–picturesque road you took to arrive at the Viceroy's front door.
-A smiling face welcomes you with a drink of refreshing lemon coconut water and your visit officially begins with a Mayan blessing performed by the staff shaman that incorporates the smoke of the aromatic copal, a tree resin burned as incense.
+A smiling face welcomes you with a refreshing welcome drink and your visit officially begins with a Mayan blessing performed by the staff shaman that incorporates the smoke of the aromatic copal, a tree resin burned as incense.
 Once clear from the fragrant smolder, follow the lead of your guide on a meandering path through ferns, palms and guava trees, keeping a lookout for the family of spider monkeys that are claimed to reside on the property (take note of the journey through the greenery to prevent going astray later sans guide).
 Pass hidden bungalows and seating areas buried in the trees before arriving at the mahogany front door of your villa, one of just 41 on the property.

 Although the plethora of in–room amenities may not give much reason to spend time outside the walls of your sumptuous abode, garner the motivation to explore the grounds.
 A walk towards the ocean will take you out of the lush foliage onto a seaside sundeck with medium–sized lagoon pool ideal for cooling off in shallow water.
 If you want to go for a real swim, head to the beach and take a stroll down the Viceroy's private pier (helping guests avoid the exposed rocky shoreline) for a few laps in the crystal blue waters.
 The idyllic pier is also a picturesque spot for sunbathing, morning yoga sessions or romantic candlelight dinners, which can be arranged by the resort.
-Unfortunately, passers-by from nearby resorts frequently violate the "privacy" of the overwater lookout.

 Accompanying the Viceroy's warm service are amenities paying homage to Mayan customs, particularly at the Wayak Spa.
-Equipped with an herbal steam room, outdoor rain room and traditional Mayan Temazcal sweat lodge, the softly lit (almost dark), circular structure features men and women's facilities as well as private rooms for couples' massages.
+Equipped with an herbal steam room, outdoor rain room and traditional Mayan Temazcal sweat lodge, the barely lit circular structure features men and women's facilities as well as private rooms for couples' massages.
 Treatments, ranging from herbal and mud therapies, can also be enjoyed on the beach, in your villa or on the pier.

 The Viceroy's distinction as a secluded and quixotic hideaway in a big-box resort locale makes it ideal for guests looking for some quiet time and relaxation.
 Rejuvenate your body with a morning yoga session or beachfront massage before spending the day napping and reading on the beach or in your hammock.
 If you prefer to not lift a finger during your stay, the staff will make that a reality.
 But, if you're looking for a lively Mexican getaway with mariachis, all–you–can–drink margaritas and late nights, follow the sound of drums down the beach to another resort or take a cab into Playa del Carmen.